babycat-io/babycat/docs/source/index.rst

 Bindings for Rust, C, Python, and JavaScript/WebAssembly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The majority of Babycat is written in Rust, with a few dependencies on C libraries like `libsamplerate <http://www.mega-nerd.com/SRC/index.html>`_.
 Babycat can be used from the following target languages:

 - **Rust**.
-The majority of Babycat is written in Rust, with the exception of a few C dependencies like libsamplerate.
+The majority of Babycat is written in Rust, with the exception of a few C dependencies like  `libsamplerate <http://www.mega-nerd.com/SRC/index.html>`_.
-- **WebAssembly**.
-Babycat generates WebAssembly bindings that can be called from JavaScript and can run either in a web browser or in Node.js.
-Babycat can be compiled to the ``wasm32-unknown-unknown`` WebAssembly target, allowing you to build WebAssembly applications while keeping your compiled binary size small.
 - **Python**.
 Babycat's Python bindings allow you to decode, resample, and encode audio without being slowed down by Python's Global Interpreter Lock (GIL).
-Babycat also integrates with IPython/Jupyter notebooks, allowing yout to play and listen to audio decoded by Babycat.
+Babycat also integrates with Jupyter, allowing you to play and listen to audio streams decoded by Babycat inside of a Jupyter notebook.
+- **WebAssembly**.
+Babycat generates JavaScript/WebAssembly bindings that can run either in a web browser or in Node.js.
 - **C**.
-A subset of Babycat's features are available via a simple C interface, which are useful for both creating audio analysis projects in C or creating Babycat bindings for languages not mentioned above.
+Babycat exposes a C API, which is useful for both creating audio analysis projects in C or creating Babycat bindings for languages not mentioned above.

 Effective multithreading and parallelism
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Babycat is designed to parallelize the decoding of many audio files across multiple CPU cores.
-Babycat's Python bindings allow for the parallel decoding of audio files without being slowed down by Python's Global Interpreter Lock.
+Babycat's Python bindings allow for parallel audio decoding without being slowed down by Python's Global Interpreter Lock.

 Open source under the MIT license
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^